Rei-SwitchBot/faq/en-us-second-reply/Presence Sensor.md

 ### Can I Install SwitchBot Presence Sensor in My Bathroom?

 The Presence Sensor can be installed and used in toilets or bathrooms.
 Normally, even if some water splashes and droplets land on the Presence Sensor, it will not affect the device.
 However, please do not submerge the device in water.
+Note:
+The Presence Sensor is not equipped with a camera lens and microphone, so it will not capture images, record sound, or take videos.
+There is no need to worry about privacy from this perspective.

 ---
 ### How Long Can SwitchBot Presence Sensor Batteries Last?

-If the Presence Sensor detects motion 100 times a day, its two AAA batteries will last approximately two years.
+If the Presence Sensor detects movement 10 times a day, with each detection lasting 30 minutes, its two AAA batteries will last approximately two years.
+Note:
+The above estimates are based on SwitchBot laboratory test conditions and may differ depending on actual usage environments.

 ---